Settings for Graph Visualization

 Option Description

-Random Layout Puts nodes in random positions within the viewport.
+Random Layout Positions the vertices in random positions within the viewport.

-Grid Layout Puts vertices in a well-spaced grid.
-It supports the following configurable properties:
+Grid Layout Positions the vertices in a well-spaced grid.
+It supports the following configurable property:

-• Rows: Sets the number of rows in the grid.
+• Spacing: Sets the space between the elements in the grid.

 Circle Layout Positions vertices in a circle.
-It supports the following configurable properties:
+It supports the following configurable property:

 Concentric Layout Positions vertices in concentric circles.
-It supports the following configurable properties
+It supports the following configurable property:

-• Minimum Node Spacing: Sets the minimum spacing in between vertices (used for radius adjustment).
+• Minimum Vertex Spacing: Sets the minimum spacing in between vertices.
+It is used for radius adjustment.

 Force Layout Attempts to create an aesthetically-pleasing graph based on the structure of the graph, with the goal of positioning the vertices in the viewport so that all the edges are of approximately equal length and there are as few crossing edges as possible.
 It has the following configurable properties:

-• Force Strength: Influences the underlying forces (such as to remain within the viewport or to push vertices away from each other).
+• Distance Between Clusters: Influences the forces among clusters (that is, to push clusters away from each other).

 Hierarchical Layout Organizes the graph using a DAG (Directed Acyclic Graph) system.
 It is especially suitable for DAGs and trees.
 It supports the following configurable properties: